slateci/slate-portal/docs/vagrant.md

 ### The Details

-* Test any local changes made to the Ansible playbook on a currently running VM by executing `vagrant provision` one or more times.
+* Test any local changes made to the Ansible playbook source on a currently running VM by executing `vagrant provision` one or more times.
-* Any local changes made to the Python source itself requires an extra step and must be committed to the currently checked out branch before executing `vagrant provision`.
+* Any local changes made to the Python source instead requires an extra step and must be committed to the currently checked out branch before executing `vagrant provision`.
-    * Reasoning: One of the Ansible tasks defined in the playbook requires a source branch to clone.
+    * **Reasoning:** One of the Ansible tasks defined in the playbook requires a source branch to clone.
-* Rudimentary name resolution is provided by changes to your system's hosts file via the `vagrant-hostsupdater` plugin.
+* Rudimentary name resolution is provided by changes to your system's `hosts` file via the `vagrant-hostsupdater` plugin.
-* Vagrant creates its own Ansible inventory file (see [Ansible and Vagrant](https://www.vagrantup.com/docs/provisioning/ansible_intro) for more information).
+* Vagrant creates its own Ansible inventory file and makes use of `ansible/group_vars/all.yml` (see [Ansible and Vagrant](https://www.vagrantup.com/docs/provisioning/ansible_intro) for more information).

 ## Teardown